eviefp/eviefp.github.io/site/pages/about.md

 👉 **Teamwork**: Better yet than individuals doing their best is a team that does its best.
-Holding regular team activities and making sure the team is empowered to make decisions and have its concerns heard is a great way to have teams that perform beter than the sum of their parts.
+Holding regular team activities and making sure the team is empowered to make decisions and have its concerns heard is a great way to have teams that perform better than the sum of their parts.

 👉 **Connection**: There’s a lot of depth in both upper management decisions and the work engineering teams perform on a daily basis.
 It’s very easy for these to become disconnected, and for members